-The method with the best track record and the only method approved by the FDA for permanent hair removal is electrolysis.
-It uses an electric current.
-Unlike laser hair removal, you don’t need a certain hair or skin color to attain results.
-It takes several treatments, but at the end of that cycle, you won't need to remove hair in that area ever again.
+If electric zaps don't put you off, the upside is that, unlike laser hair removal, you don’t need a certain hair or skin color to attain the best results.
+Do note that you'll need to book several treatments to achieve a permanently hairless result but in the end, you won't need to remove hair in that area ever again.

 We turn to prescription creams for so many skin woes so why should hair removal be any different?
 Enter Vaniqa, an FDA-approved prescription cream that reduces facial hair in women.
 While it's not a permanent removal method, the cream is said to help hair grow back in slower and in finer, softer textures.